 - Residency Issues: Some taxpayers may face issues related to disagreements by the tax authorities on the application of the tie-breaker rules (applies to disputes involving taxpayers classified as dual residents for tax purposes.).

 - Failure to Provide Information: If the taxpayer does not provide the requested information to the tax authorities, it may cause the entire MAP process to fail.

 - Limited Government Resources: In some cases, due to the government’s limited resources (either in Canada or the foreign country), the MAP process may be delayed.

 On January 1, 2018, the CRA had a total of 176 open MAP cases and accepted 97 new cases, of which 126 were closed during the year.
 These cases were closed for various reasons, however, about 80% of Canadian taxpayers were able to obtain full relief from economic double taxation.
-The graph below depicts the outcomes of the MAP cases closed in 2018.

 On average, the CRA’s completion time for a negotiable MAP case takes 22.8 months (a little less than 2 years).
 This average has increased slightly from 21.36 months in 2017.

 MAP is the way to go